Pork Chop Marinade

 How to Grill Marinated Pork Chops

-- Grill – Discard remaining marinade.
-Grill the pork chops over medium heat for 4-5 minutes on each side or until a thermometer inserted in the middle of the meat reaches 145 degrees Fahrenheit.
-Remove from grill or grill pan.
+Grill for 4-5 minutes on each side or until a thermometer inserted in the middle of the meat reaches 145 degrees Fahrenheit.
+Remove pork chops and allow to rest for at least 3 minutes before eating.
+This allows the juices to redistribute.

 What temperature should Pork Chops be cooked to?